Education-Victory/promptio/docs/technical/Algorithm.md

 - The input array is not sorted.
 - The range of elements in the array could be very large.

-These constraints align very well with the constraints I derived from the question.
+These constraints align very well with the constraints I derived from the problem.
 Here’s a detailed comparison:
 - "Input array may contain duplicate elements": Both your constraints and mine acknowledge this, which is important because it affects how the solution handles potential repeats in the array when searching for the pair that sums to the target.
 - "Input array is not sorted": We both noted this constraint, which is crucial for determining the type of algorithm that might be most efficient, as sorting the array could be an option but is not a requirement.
 - "The range of elements in the array could be very large": This is an important consideration for understanding potential issues with integer overflow or performance impacts due to large numbers.